 Scientists Believe They Have Determined When Sun Will Explode, Killing All Life On Earth

-All good things must come to an end – even the sun.
+As we all have learned in our lives, all good things must come to an end.
+Yes, even the sun.
 Unfortunately, when the sun comes to an end so does everything else in our solar system.

-As such, scientists figured it might be important to keep an eye on the center of our universe and see if they can determine exactly when the sun will explode.
-Not that knowing when it will happen will in any way allow us to stop it.
+It is for that very important reason that scientists thought it might be important to keep an eye on the center of our universe and see if they can determine exactly when the sun will explode.
+Not that knowing when it will happen will in any way allow us to stop it… or survive.

 According to Live Science